Who we are

 - Direct interactions.
 You may give us information about you by filling in forms, engaging in chat on our website, accessing or utilizing any of our websites, opening an account with us, requesting support, subscribing to our newsletters, requesting information or materials (e.g. whitepapers), registering for events or webinars, visiting our booth at a trade show or other event, participating in surveys or evaluations, accessing or utilizing any of our websites, submitting questions or comments, or by corresponding with us by phone, email, video, or otherwise.

-- Automated technologies or interactions As you interact with our websites, we may automatically collect technical data about your equipment, browsing actions, and patterns as specified above.
+- Automated technologies or interactions.
+As you interact with our websites, we may automatically collect technical data about your equipment, browsing actions, and patterns as specified above.
 See “Cookies and other tracking technologies.”

 - Third parties or publicly available sources.
-We may receive information about you if you visit other websites employing our cookies or from third parties including, for example, advertising networks, analytics providers, through publicly available data, such as social media (like LinkedIn, Facebook, and others) and websites.
+We may receive information about you if you visit other websites employing our cookies or from third parties including, for example, advertising networks, analytics providers, or through publicly available data, such as social media (like LinkedIn, Facebook, and others) and websites.

 - Indirectly.
 As a service provider in the course of providing voice and messaging communications services.